Stefdv/gunui-progress/README.md

 ```
 That's it.
 No javascript!

-You now have a visual representattion of some value in Gun!
+You now have a visual representation of some value in Gun!
+## Demo
+Take a look at the [demo](https://stefdv.github.io/gunui-progress/components/gunui-progress/demo/index.html)
 ## Now what?
 Now you are ready to start building great apps with Gun but without having to write javascript :).
 Take a look at all the GunUi elements available.